Aurora, IL Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels increase home value in Aurora.
-Research from Zillow shows homes with solar panels sell for 4.1% more than comparable homes without solar.
+Yes, solar panels can increase your home value in Aurora.
+According to a Zillow study, homes with solar panels sell for 4.1% more on average than comparable homes without them.
+For a $300,000 home in Aurora, that could mean roughly $12,300 in added value.